Prickss/python-novice-inflammation/_episodes/05-lists.md

 > ~~~
 > {: .output}
 >
-> Use the step size argument to create a new string
+> Use o argumento do tamanho de passo para criar uma nova string
-> that contains only every other character in the string
+> que contenha um a cada dois caracteres da string
 > "In an octopus's garden in the shade"
 >
 > ~~~